Iran 5.9 magnitude earthquake kills at least 5, injures 120

 TEHRAN, Iran (AP) — A magnitude 5.9 earthquake struck northwestern Iran early Friday, killing at least five people and injuring 120 others, officials said.

 The temblor struck Tark county in Iran’s Eastern Azerbaijan province at 2:17 a.m. local time, Iran’s seismological center said.
+That’s some 400 kilometers (250 miles) northwest of Iran’s capital, Tehran.

+Over 40 aftershocks rattled the rural region nestled in the Alborz Mountains, and residents rushed out of their homes in fear.

+The head of Iran’s emergency medical services, Pirhossein Koulivand, gave the casualty figures to state television.
+There were no immediate video or images broadcast from the area.

 The U.S. Geological Survey said the quake’s epicenter was at a depth of 10 kilometers (6.2 miles).
 Shallow earthquakes tend to cause more damage.